Luos-io/Documentation/src/_pages/high/json-api.md

 }
 ```

-Above is a visual representation of this routing table:
+Below is a visual representation of this routing table:

 ![](/_assets/img/luos-network-ex.png)